ZilongJas/Security-Best-Practices/README.md

-Docs folder: A project on setting up a webserver using LAMP for learning & practice.
+Docs folder: A webserver using LAMP for learning & practice.